TeV to PeV neutrinos from AGN coronae: Calculation

 \subsubsection{Preliminary}

-The photon density created by the small segment of the corona $rdrd\varphi$ at distance $r$ from the jet axis and distance $z$ along the jet axis:
+The photon density created by the small segment of the corona + disk system $rdrd\varphi$ at distance $r$ from the the SMBH and distance $z$ along the disk axis:

-where $\mathbf{n_0}$ is the unit vector in the direction from the small corona segment to $z$.
+where $\mathbf{n_0}$ is the unit vector in the direction from the small corona or disk segment to $z$ and $\mathbf{p}$ - photon momentum.
 Because of the model is cylindrical symmetry the integration over $\varphi$ gives an additional factor of $2\pi$.
 Contribution from this segment to the reaction rate for $p\gamma$ interaction $R(E,z,r)$ is:

 where $E$ is the proton energy, $\beta=1/\sqrt{1-\gamma^2}$, where $\gamma$ is the proton gamma factor, $\cos\theta$ is cosine of the angle between proton and photon momenta, $\sigma(\epsilon_r)$ is total cross section of the photohadronic interaction, $\epsilon_r=p\gamma(1-\beta\cos\theta)$ is photon energy in the proton rest frame.